MadhumithraA1426/sdg10-inclusive-assistive/README.md

 - *Upload PDF*
 - *View summary as bullet points*
 - *Listen to or download the generated audio*
 - *See a gallery/history of all your summaries and audio files*

-> *(Add demo images/gifs here in your actual repo for best results!)*

 ---